Please register to access this FREE content.

 As one telling has it, Thanksgiving has anti-Catholic roots.
 Protestants were uncomfortable with Catholic feasting at Christmas, but intrigued by it all the same, so they stressed Thanksgiving, an earlier feast that would pre-empt the Christmas party.

 But that’s not the whole story.
-Every year various Catholic takes on Halloween are offered.
+Every year various Catholic takes on Thanksgiving are offered.
 Here are a few, gathered into one convenient place …

 1: The First Thanksgiving was a Mass.